scottgriv/Portfolio-Website/content/featured/Recipe-Resizer/index.md

   - iOS
 ---

-Recipe Resizer is a iOS Mobile Application soon to be on the iOS App Store.
-Easily scale recipe servings up or down, convert units of measure, and learn cooking tips from a professional Chef.
+Recipe Resizer is an iOS Mobile App that allows you to effortlessly resize recipe servings up or down, convert units of measure, and learn valuable culinary tips from a classically trained chef.
 With Recipe Resizer, you can save your recipes locally to your phone, share them with your friends, and export or print them out in PDF.